samyap4/email-verification-post-login-action/integration/installation_guide.md

 1. Configure the integration using the following fields:

-* **Password Expiry In Days:** Set this to the number of days a password is valid before expiry.

 * **Error Message:** Set this to what you wish to return to the calling application.
 This will be returned in the query string as `error_description`.

 1. Add the integration to your Library by selecting **Create**.